Sealing the Deal: The Final Deed

 Final Deed Signing Procedure

-If you have obtained a home loan to purchase your property, the final deed must be signed either at the bank (if you are taking a secured loan), with a representative from the bank’s legal team present, or at the notary’s office.
+If you have obtained a home loan to purchase your property, the final deed must be signed at the bank.

 On the day, you should take with you:

-- An ID card, passport, or any other official document used for personal identification
+- A valid ID card, passport, or any other official document used for personal identification

 - Payment: Clarify the payment method for the pending balance with the notary beforehand.

-At this stage, the seller may also need to provide additional documents on the day, including personal identification documents, any documents requested by the notary (e.g., plans and permits), the EPC certificate, all keys to the property being sold, and receipts confirming the settlement of any pending bills, such as ground rent, electricity, and water, among others.
+At this stage, the seller may also need to provide additional documents on the day, including personal identification documents, any documents requested by the notary (e.g., plans and permits), the Energy Performance Certificate (EPC), all keys to the property being sold, and receipts confirming the settlement of any pending bills, such as ground rent, electricity, and water, among others.
 For properties sold on plan or in a semi-finished or finished state, a copy of the final compliance certificate should also be provided.

 On the day of signing, the notary will read out the final deed and explain its contents, and it is your responsibility to confirm that everything aligns as previously discussed.
 If something is unclear or differs from the agreement, speak up.

 If neither you nor the seller has any issues, you may proceed to sign the deed.
 Congratulations—you are officially a homeowner.
-As required by law, the notary is responsible for paying the taxes due by both the seller and the buyer on their behalf, as well as registering the property with the Public and Land Registry.
+As required by law, the notary is responsible for paying the taxes due by both the seller and the buyer on their behalf, as well as registering the property with the Public Registry.
+If the property lies within a land registration area, the notary will also be responsible for registering the deed at the Land Registry.

 Costs